impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

-To set up this test, we make a directory whose name includes a space character, and we make an executable command within that directory called “rbenv-sh-hello”.
+To set up this test, we make a directory whose name includes a space character, and we make an executable command within that directory called "rbenv-sh-hello".
 We then add that directory name to our `$PATH` environment variable.
-When we run the `commands` command, we pass the “--sh” flag.
-We assert that the command was successful, and that the “sh-” prefix was removed from the command name before it was printed to STDOUT.
+When we run the `commands` command, we pass the "--sh" flag.
+We assert that the command was successful, and that the "sh-" prefix was removed from the command name before it was printed to STDOUT.

 Last test for this command: